kgrajski/ercot_dart/README.md

 ## Independent Variables and EDA

 Summary:
-- We need to choose independent variables that conform with ERCOT operations to not "leak" the future into the modeling
+- We need to choose independent variables that conform with ERCOT operations
+  - Do no "leak" the future into the modeling
   - For example, if we desire to use lagged DART values, we must use actual last known (and not merely 24-hours prior)
 - We use five categories of independent variables
   - DART lagged prices
   - DART historical rolling prices